No matter how one tells a story, the sequence of events and how it’s communicated requires planning.

 Nick Rojas is a business consultant and journalist who lives in Chicago and his hometown Los Angeles with his wife.

-His work often discusses social media, marketing, and branding in regards to small and medium enterprises (SMEs).
+His work often discusses social media, marketing, and branding regarding small and medium enterprises (SMEs).

 Make your own wideo